mwaddell/playlist-forge/PRE_PUBLISH_CHECKLIST.md

           regardless of snapshot_id, in case the user wants to refresh their library even if nothing has changed.
-- [ ] Add a `--level` argument to the `enrich` command (currently only used for GetGenres) which takes `top`, `best` (default), `validated`, or `all` to specify which level of genres to return for each track/artist (`top` only gets those at considered "top genres", "validated" gets both "top genres" and "genres", "all" includes unvalidated ones as well.  "best" gets only "top" but if that is missing/blank, then it gets only "validated", and if that is also missing/blank then it gets "unvalidated".
-Note that "best" is not necessarily only a single genre, since a track/artist can have multiple "top" genres, or multiple "validated" genres, or multiple "unvalidated" genres.
+- [ ] Add a `--level` argument to the `enrich` command (currently only used for GetGenres) which takes `top`, `best` (default), `clean`, or `all` to specify which level of genres to return for each track/artist (`top` only gets those at considered "top genres", `clean` gets both "top genres" and "genres", `all` includes unvalidated ones as well.  `best` gets only "top genres" but if that is missing/blank, then it gets only "genres", and if that is also missing/blank then it gets only "unvalidated genres".
+Note that `best` is not necessarily only a single genre, since a track/artist can have multiple "top genres", or multiple "genres", or multiple "unvalidated genres".
+        - The `genre_source` field will indicate which level was used to get the genre(s) for that track/artist.
+            - `top` = "top genres" only
+            - `validated` = "genres" only
+            - `unvalidated` = "unvalidated genres" only
+            - `clean` = "top genres" plus "genres"
+            - `all` = "top genres" plus "genres" plus "unvalidated genres"
+        - The `genre_source` will also indicate whether the genre(s) were returned for that specific album/artist, or if they were returned for the artist in general (but not necessarily for that specific album).
+        - Examples:
+            - `getgenres album top`
+            - `getgenres artist clean`
+            - `getgenres artist unvalidated`
 - [ ] Add a `--recheck` argument to the `enrich` command to force rechecking any tracks that were cached as "not found" in the ReccoBeats/GetGenre API, in case they have been added to the API since the last time they were checked.